Puget Sound salmon recovery: Puget Sound Recovery Plan

 The Puget Sound Partnership was designated to serve as the regional recovery organization on January 1, 2008.
 The rigorous recovery plan was built through a multi-year stakeholder process.
 The partnership is working with various communities, tribes, businesses, and state and federal agencies to implement programs that will hopefully help recover salmon.
-These programs include protecting and restoring habitat, raising public awareness, reforming hatchery management, assuring integration of harvest practices, and developing a monitoring and adaptive management strategy to help track and assess efforts to recover salmon in the Puget Sound.
+These programs include protecting and restoring habitat, raising public awareness, reforming hatchery management, assuring integration of harvest practices, and developing a monitoring and adaptive management strategy to help track and assess efforts to recover salmon in Puget Sound.
 To ensure the recovery goes well, salmon recovery and Sound recovery must go hand in hand.
-The Partnership is working with watersheds to implement lasting solutions to the challenges facing the Puget Sound and Salmon.
+The Partnership is working with watersheds to implement lasting solutions to the challenges facing Puget Sound and Salmon.

 Importance of using low-impact development methods in the Built Environment

 Paving large expanses of land increases runoff of pollutants into streams and rivers that eventually wash into Puget Sound.
 This impact is evident in the fact that salmon have large quantities of PCBs in their bodies.
 In 2007 the Department of Health issued a consumption advisory warning against eating Puget Sound salmon.

 Since 1991, there has been a marked increase in the amount of impervious surfaces in the Greater Puget Sound area.
 Impervious surfaces are man-made structures such as roads, house foundations and roofs that prevent water from being absorbed and filtered through the soil.
 Stormwater management systems have reached their capacity to catch and treat this runoff water.
 Sudden increases in stream flow that occur during high rainfall can be greatly exacerbated by urbanization that replaces natural vegetation with pavement or rooftops.

 The Department of Ecology found that surface runoff is the largest source of toxic chemicals being deposited into Puget Sound.
 Streams drain directly into Puget Sound from roads, driveways and rooftops, without benefit of filtration.

 It is possible to reduce pollution of streams and rivers by using Low Impact Development (LID) methods in construction projects.
 These low-impact development methods are environmentally friendly by reducing the amount of storm water runoff that reaches Puget Sound.
 These building methods not only help Puget Sound salmon, but also benefit humans through increasing property values, and enhancing aesthetic appeal.